-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Admissions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2018-19, Admissions component.

 Figure 2.
-Percent of first-time undergraduate applicants admitted, and percent of admissions enrolled, by full- and part-time status: Fall 2017
+Percent of first-time undergraduate applicants admitted, and percent of admitted students enrolled full and part time: Fall 2018

 NOTE: Admissions data are presented only for institutions that do not have an open admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
 For details, see the Methodological Notes.
-Median values for the comparison group will not add to 100%.
-See "Use of Median Values for Comparison Group" for how median values are determined.
+See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Admissions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2018-19, Admissions component.

 Figure 3.
-Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2017
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2018